myersm0/WatershedParcellation.jl/README.md

 Under development.
 I aim to release my code here over the next several days and weeks, both in the form of a Julia module and as a standalone executable, as adapted from the original MATLAB code by Tim Laumann and Evan Gordon from their 2016 paper ["Generation and Evaluation of a Cortical Area Parcellation from Resting-State Correlations."](https://pubmed.ncbi.nlm.nih.gov/25316338/).

 ## Resource requirements
 The whole process requires passing around several large matrices.
-Care has been taken to reduce RAM footprint by using sparse representations and small element types where possible.
-About 40 GB should be sufficient to run all the code.
+Care has been taken to reduce the RAM footprint by using sparse representations and small element types where possible.
+32 GB RAM should be sufficient to run all the code.

 Availability of 8 CPU cores is recommended.